Ironically staying chilly into the first day of Spring - But Spring-style warmth returns during the work week

 Rain chances increase towards the end of the work week

 Saturday stayed cloudy and cool for Central Texas.
 Temperatures in the afternoon only warmed into the mid to upper 50s - Which is about 15° colder than what we should be for this time of the year.
 We started to see clouds slowly clear out, but heading into the overnight hours we’re expecting to lose even more cloud cover - But that’s going to open the door for some cold air to settle in tonight.
 We’re heading into the final day of Winter on Sunday and it’ll definitely feel like it across Central Texas.
-A Freeze Warning is in effect for Bosque, Hill, and Navarro County from 3 AM until 9 AM Sunday.
+A Freeze Warning is in effect for majority of Central Texas until 9 AM Sunday.
 Temperatures are forecast to drop down into the low to mid 30s Sunday morning.
 While not everyone in Central Texas is under this Freeze Warning - You may want to still go ahead and protect those P’s, especially if you’ve done an early Spring planting.
 We’ll see some clouds return throughout Sunday morning, but we should see those clouds clear out and see more sunshine for the afternoon.
 After a cold morning down into the 30s - We’ll warm back into the mid to upper 50s for the afternoon.

 Clouds return Sunday night into Monday morning.
 This should prevent us from being as cold and help keep us above freezing.
 Morning lows on Monday look to be in the mid 30s to around 40°.
 We’re still monitoring the potential for a light freeze - Especially for our northeastern areas.
 Monday is the first day of Spring but it’ll be hard to believe that as chilly temperatures remain in the forecast.
 Cloudy skies and highs in the 50s expected for Monday afternoon.
 We may see a stray shower or two on Monday - But most look to remain rain free.
 Strong south winds return Tuesday which starts our warming trend for the work week.
 Despite having cloudy skies on Tuesday, temperatures will still warm back into the mid to upper 60s.
 The strong south winds continue to pump in warmer and muggier air.
 We’re back closer to 80° by Wednesday afternoon.
 Tuesday and Wednesday we may see a stray shower or two in our area - But once again coverage looks so low that most of us stay rain free.